 He tagged along to Australia with his early shipmates in Busby’s bag.
 They dumped him in the Riverland mainly, in shitty bits of dirt good for no other crop.
 Unlike some of his snobbier shipmates he didn’t complain.
 He just got on with it.

 He was easy to grow.
 You just whacked a few callus sticks in the ground and a few years later he rewarded you with a bountiful crop.

 In a funny way, Grenache needed to be treated a bit mean.
 If he got a sniff of the better land – the ritzy sites with the beautiful views, good water and talented geology – like any starving creature he couldn’t help but gorge himself.
 He’d go on a bender, grow fat and big, and spurge out way too much fruit.
 The good life didn’t bring out the best in him.

-And then in the mid 2000’s my old mate awoke to a soft touch.
+In the mid 2000’s my old mate awoke to a soft touch.
 He sat up, rubbed his eyes from winter slumber and felt a tender, nurturing hand lifting him up.
 He looked in the mirror to find that he’d had a new haircut.
 He had less buds to show off with.
 As the weather warmed he grew his usual beautiful kaleidoscope of green.
 The same kind hand removed his blind shoots and thinned his crop so he could happily ripen every berry.

 Old Grenache felt rejuvenated, “about bloody time” he thought.
 For the first time in his long life in Australia he got some self – respect.